confidential-containers/operator/README.md

 [![asciicast](https://asciinema.org/a/450899.svg)](https://asciinema.org/a/450899)

-Instructions to recreate the demo setup in your own environment is available [here](https://github.com/confidential-containers/operator/blob/ccv0-demo/demo/README.md)
+Instructions to recreate the demo setup in your own environment are available [here](https://github.com/confidential-containers/operator/blob/ccv0-demo/docs/INSTALL.md)

 ## Installation